sitefinitydcx/SF-BOILERPLATED/readme.md

 * Default template includes the Responsive Navbar.

 ## Sitefinity-icons
-Included are all precomposed icons for the iPhone/iPad & Android devices, and Windows 7 and 8 pinning features.
+* Precomposed icons for the iPhone/iPad & Android devices.
+* Internet Explorer 9 & 10 plus Windows 8 Metro pinning features.

 The favicon.ico comes in 2 flavors.
 The default favicon.ico is 64x64 which is enhanced for IE9/IE10 sitepinning, an old 16x16 icon is included.
 All icons are included and referenced in the respective projects, the sitefinity-icons folder is just 'extra'.